calgo-lab/calibration-guided-gated-pruning/README.md

 Please update the dataset paths inside the corresponding notebooks before running experiments.

-For ImageNet, dataset download and preparation utilities are provided under `data/imagenet/`.
+For ImageNet, dataset download and preparation utilities are provided under `data`.